 Display a positive attitude.
 Don’t be negative.
 If you aren’t a positive person by nature at least refuse to allow yourself to think negatively.
 There aren’t too many negative-thinking entrepreneurs in the world.
 Remember, you get back from life only what you give out.

-Be always punctual for meetings or pre-arrange phone calls.
+Be always punctual for meetings or pre-arranged phone calls.
 Lateness is not only slack on your part but gives the impression you don’t care about the other person’s needs or time.

 Have a high standard of diligence and accuracy in your work and communications.
 Speak well.
 Write correctly.
 If you can’t now, then learn.
 Mediocrity is a modern scourge, don’t be a part of it.
 In Australia, where I live, there is a saying “She’ll be right mate”.
 Be better than that.

 Be professional, be positive and promote your brand.
-You won’t find immediate success but you will get known eventually as a trusted and respected operator, one to be trusted.
+You won’t find immediate success but you will get known eventually as a trusted and respected operator.
+That trust is invaluable.

 Starting your own business means that you are the person in charge.
 You decide what to do and when to do it.
 Instead of reporting to the boss, you are the boss!
 That is a great feeling, it is quite empowering.